 The trustees review the aims, objectives and activities of the Foundation each year.
 In recent years the trustees have become increasingly concerned by the effect of the changing climate on current and future generations and on global biodiversity and in 2019 they initiated a grant making programme in this field.
+In 2022 the trustees added "Wellbeing of young people" as a separate category of grant making.

-This report looks at what the Foundation has achieved and the outcomes of its work in 2021.
+This report looks at what the Foundation has achieved and the outcomes of its work in 2022.
 Details of the grants made in the year are included in the financial statements.